 It also fits people who want to be present in the conversation without worrying about capture.
 If you regularly find yourself half-listening while typing notes, or replaying calls to remember what was agreed, tl;dv earns its keep quickly.
 The same goes for teams working across time zones, languages, or organizations, where sharing exact context matters more than summaries written from memory.

 It is also not a plug-and-forget solution if you want depth. tl;dv improves as you shape it, through playbooks, coaching rules, custom vocabulary, and clearer expectations.
-Teams that want something static and never plan to revisit or refine how they use it may not see the same returns.
+Teams that want something static and never plan to refine how they use it may not see the same returns.

 The dividing line is not company size or role.
 It is whether meetings are something you want to remember, reuse, and learn from.
 If they are, tl;dv fits naturally.